 Veterinary Care

 Routine veterinary care for Bulldogs costs $540–$1260 per year.
 This covers annual check-ups, vaccinations, and preventative treatments.
-Bulldogs are generally healthy but can be prone to very high lifetime vet costs.
+Bulldogs are known for very high lifetime vet costs, with emergency and specialist visits stacking up faster than most breeds.
 Unexpected emergencies can add thousands in a single visit.

 Pet Insurance